dosbox-staging/dosbox-staging/contrib/README.md

   by `./configure` in the absence of `pkg-config`
 - **macos**: Files required for creating macOS App bundle
 - **linux**: Desktop file for Linux
+- **translations**: Translations for DOSBox Staging
+- **old-translation**: Translated language files and manuals for old DOSBox versions